kdonnay/meltt/README.md

 `meltt` also offers users a way of validating the quality of any integration task with the function `meltt_validate()`.
 The function proceeds in three steps:

-1.  **Builds as validation set**: `meltt_validate()` allows users to randomly sample a proportion of matching pairs and then generates a "control group" (i.e. two entries that are close to the matching entries but were not identified as matches).
+1.  **Builds as validation set**: `meltt_validate()` allows users to randomly sample a proportion of matching pairs and then generates a "control group" of two entries that are close to the matching entries but were not identified as matches.
 This sampled subset of the data is then assessed manually by the user in step 2.
 2.  **Renders a shiny application to review each entry**: the function then instantaneously renders a shiny application that presents one "main entry" and three "candidate entries".
 The user must then determine which entries is mostly likely the matching entry.
 The shiny app updates the meltt object in the global environment offering stability and saving user progress in case all entries in the validation set are unable to be reviewed in one pass.
 3.  **Reports accuracy statistics**: once the validation set has been manually reviewed, `meltt_validate()` collapses into a simple print function that reports accuracy diagnostics (i.e. the true/false positive/negative rates).